syscoin/pali-wallet/extension/manual_install/README.md

 ## Opera Intallation
-To install it manually on opera follow the below guide, just note that .crx file is already on this folder so it will be just get the .crx file and do step 9: https://forums.opera.com/topic/33583/install-chrome-extensions/221?lang=en-US
+To install it manually download the opera.crx file and follow step 9 of this link: https://forums.opera.com/topic/33583/install-chrome-extensions/221?lang=en-US

 ### Developer Note:
 We have tested thoroughly the extension on Brave and Chrome, but still, there might be issues with Firefox and Opera extensions.
-If you find any issue within Firefox or Opera or even bug on Brave and Chrome extension please report to us at claudio@pollum.io
+If you find any issue within Firefox or Opera or even bugs on Brave and Chrome extension please report to us at claudio@pollum.io